strazzere/cdf/README.md

 interface against the RSA OAEP Go and CryptoPP examples.
 Viewing CryptoPP as our reference, you can test the Go implementation by doing:
 ```
-cdf rsaenc /examples/oaep_rsa2048_go /examples/oaep_rsa2048_cryptopp
+$./cdf rsaenc ./examples/oaep_rsa2048_go ./examples/oaep_rsa2048_cryptopp
 ```
 This command will perform various tests specific to the `rsaenc` interface.

 In this example, CDF should complain about the maximum public exponent size the Go implementation support: if we check [its code](https://golang.org/src/crypto/rsa/rsa.go#L42) we can see the public exponent is being stored as a normal integer, whereas in CryptoPP (and most other implementations), it is stored as a big integer.
 This is however [by design](https://www.imperialviolet.org/2012/03/16/rsae.html) and will likely not be changed.

 Parameters are defined in [config.json](config.json).
 Most parameters are self-explanatory.
 You may want to set others private